Bill Gross' Janus bond fund suffers highest monthly outflow in November

-NEW YORK, Dec 8 (Reuters) - Bill Gross’ Janus Global Unconstrained Bond Fund suffered its highest monthly outflow since its inception last month, according to fund research firm Morningstar Inc on Tuesday.
+NEW YORK (Reuters) - Bill Gross’ Janus Global Unconstrained Bond Fund (JUCAX.O) suffered its highest monthly outflow since its inception last month, according to fund research firm Morningstar Inc on Tuesday.

 For the month of November, the fund saw outflows of $73 million, with assets at $1.3 billion at the month’s end, Morningstar said.